EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 EDB Postgres Distributed for Kubernetes requires Cert Manager 1.10 or higher.

-**Note:** In case a supported version of the cert-manager operator is already deployed in your K8S setup, you can skip this section and go directly to the setup of [PG4K-PGD](#setup-pg4k-pgd).
+**Note:** In case a supported version of the cert-manager operator is already deployed in your K8S setup, you can skip this section and go directly to the operator setup.

 To deploy cert-manager in its own namespace